copier-org/copier/README.md

 ## Browse or tag public templates

-You can browse public copier templates in GitHub using [the `copier-template` topic](https://github.com/topics/copier-template).
+You can browse public Copier templates on GitHub using [the `copier-template` topic](https://github.com/topics/copier-template).
 Use them as inspiration!